movestore/track-segmentation/README.md

 ### Results

 After the algorithm completes, the classified stop, metastop, and movement locations are displayed on an interactive leaflet map.

+Metastop location markers are displayed in red and are scaled in size relative to the number of stops that belong to that metastop.

+Other points are classified as either "Stopped", "Movement during stop", or "Movement".
+Note that those points classified as "Stopped" represent points from the *annotated location data* for the animal; these points do not show the *derived* stop locations used to identify metastops.

-These locations are also summarized in a tabular format in the app's "Results" tab.
+The classified locations are also summarized in a tabular format in the app's "Results" tab.
 The app saves the results of the classified stop, metastop, and movement locations as an app artefact.

 ### Application scope
 #### Generality of App usability